juanjoss/LZ77/README.md

 ## How to build and test it

-The makefile cleanes the files created if you tested with files from /test_files, runs the test and creates the executable.
+The makefile cleans the files created if you tested with files from /test_files, runs the test and creates the executable.

 > make